GoogleCloudPlatform/community/tutorials/dataflow-dlp-to-datacatalog-tags/index.md

 ---
-title: Create Data Catalog tags by inspecting BigQuery data with Cloud Data Loss Prevention using Dataflow
+title: Create Data Catalog tags on a large scale by inspecting BigQuery data with Cloud DLP using Dataflow
-description: Learn how to inspect BigQuery data using Cloud Data Loss Prevention and automatically create Data Catalog tags for sensitive elements with results from inspection scans at scale using Dataflow.
+description: Learn how to inspect BigQuery data using Cloud Data Loss Prevention and automatically create Data Catalog tags for sensitive elements with results from inspection scans at a large scale using Dataflow.
 author: mesmacosta
 tags: database, Cloud DLP, Java, PII, Cloud Dataflow
 date_published: 2021-01-20